patgeitner/nasa-coral-health-observation/README.md

 ## Installation/Setup
-A Google Earth Engine account is needed in order to access satellite data.
+A Google Earth Engine account is needed in order to access the satellite data.
 Proceed to https://earthengine.google.com to create an account.

-## Exploratory Data Analysis

 ## Data Collection
+To collect the satellite data needed to build the models for coral presence, data from Allen Coral Atlas' bethic map is needed.
+See the **SetupAllenCoralData** Jupyter Notebook to create the coral dataset.

 ## Modeling
 1).
 Coral Presence